For the Dancer interested in being a member of CORE Dance Company

 How does tuition work for classes/rehearsals?

 We have company tuition rates, which include required classes and rehearsals.
-If additional rehearsals are required to clean and perfect a dance you will not be charged an additional fee.

 How many hours per week will my dancer be in class/rehearsal?